mvolkmann/MyUnixEnv/notes/VueNotes.md

 that is syntactic sugar for calls to `createElement`.

-The `createElement` function takes three arguments, the element name, an object describing attributes, and an array of child nodes.
+The `createElement` function takes three arguments, the element name, an object describing its attributes, and an array of child nodes.
 Only the first argument is required.
 If only two arguments are supplied,